- Information for:

 Auburn’s Executive MBA program is designed to allow your employees to study anytime, anywhere.
 The program is designed with minimal interference to work and family, affording us the opportunity to select candidates from anywhere in the United States and the world.
-By utilizing only one five day on-campus residency per semester, and one ten day international trip, Auburn’s EMBA program allows the student to spend the remainder of the 21-month program balancing work, family and school.
+By utilizing periodic residencies, and an international trip experience, Auburn’s EMBA program allows the student to spend the remainder of the 21-month program balancing work, family and school.

 Finally, the Executive MBA program at Auburn University has been rated by both Forbes and Kiplinger as an excellent return on investment.
 From day one our students can apply what is being learned to the organization, greatly reducing the time it takes for the organization to re-coop its sponsorship investment.

 There are three primary ways in which an organization can sponsor one of its employees.
 While a situation where an organization utilizes all three methods of sponsorship is ideal, at the very least one method should be utilized to support the employee in his/her educational endeavors.

 Although not a requirement for admission, many of our Executive MBA students receive financial support (generally in the range of 15%-100%) from their organization.
 Auburn University provides financial aid in the form of loans, both government and private, should the student have to fund all or parts of the program on their own.
 We also utilize third-party billing to make it easier for organizations to support their employees and the Executive MBA program accepts Visa, MasterCard, Discovery, and American Express as well.